hapax/hapax.github.io/assets/chandra.md

 $$

-While a box is easy to draw, a three-dimensional donut is a bit harder.
-We boldly make an attempt below.
+While a box is easy to draw, a three-dimensional donut is a bit harder, though we boldly make an attempt below.

 ---